cs3216/cs3216.github.io/coursework/facebook/index.md

 modify the loaded page on the fly, you can even send a hidden request to your server to fetch new data.
 The language itself is pretty (though it can get really ugly quickly if one is not careful).
-It is dynamically-typed, with very flexible object-oriented support and tt supports functions as first-class objects.
+It is dynamically-typed, with very flexible object-oriented support and it supports functions as first-class objects.

 However, developing in JavaScript causes a few problems to developers.